nicoversity/unity_polyextruder/README.md

 ### PolyExtruder.cs

-The `PolyExtruder.cs` class is responsible for handling the input data and creating all Unity3D GameObjects (incl. the actual mesh; 2D polygon / 3D prism) using the features provided through `Triangulation.cs` class in the process.
+The `PolyExtruder.cs` class is responsible for handling the input data and creating all Unity GameObjects (incl. the actual mesh; 2D polygon / 3D prism) using the features provided through `Triangulation.cs` class in the process.
 Created 3D prisms (extruded 2D polygons) consist of three GameObjects, namely 1) the bottom mesh (y = 0), 2) the top mesh (y = dynamically assigned; greater than 0), and 3) the surrounding mesh connecting 1 and 2 on their outline accordingly.

 Furthermore, the `PolyExtruder.cs` class provides some *quality-of-life* features, such as: